SchusterLab/quantum-optimal-control/README.md

  **dressed_info :** A dictionary including the eigenvalues and eigenstates of dressed states **maxA:** a list of the maximum amplitudes of the control pulses (default value is 4)
  **use_gpu:** a boolean switching gpu and cpu, default is True
+ **sparse_H, sparse_U, sparse_K: ** booleans specifying whether (Hamiltonian, Unitary Operator, Unitary Evolution) is sparse.
+Speedup is expected if the corresponding sparsity is satisfied. (only available in CPU)
- **draw:** a list including the indices and names for the states to include in drawing state occupation.
+ **use_inter_vecs:** a boolean enable/disable the involvement of state evolution in graph building **draw:** a list including the indices and names for the states to include in drawing state occupation.
 Ex: states_draw_list = [0,1] states_draw_names = ['g00','g01','g10','g11','e00'] and  draw = [states_draw_list,states_draw_names]
  default value is to draw states with indices 0-3
  **show_plots:** a boolean (default is True) toggling between progress bar and graphs
- **H_time_scales:** a dictionary whose keys are the indices of the control ops to be interpolated, and the values are the dt to use for each key.
- **Unitary_error:** a float indicating the desired maximum error of the Taylor expansion of the exponential to choose a proper number of expansion terms, default is 1e-4
  **state_transfer:** a boolean (default is False) if True, targetting state transfer.
 If false, targetting unitary evolution.
 If True, the U is expected to be a vector, not a matrix.
- **method:** 'Adam', 'BFGS'   or 'L-BFGS-B'.
-Default is Adam
+ **method:** 'ADAM', 'BFGS', 'L-BFGS-B' or 'EVOLVE'.
+Defining the optimizer.
+Default is ADAM.
+EVOLVE only simulate the propagation without optimizing.
+ **Unitary_error:** a float indicating the desired maximum error of the Taylor expansion of the exponential to choose a proper number of expansion terms, default is 1e-4
- **no_scaling**:  a boolean (default is False)) to stop scaling and squaring
+ **no_scaling**:  a boolean (default is False)) to disable scaling and squaring
+ **Taylor_terms**: a list [expansion terms, scaling and squaring terms], manually choose the Taylor terms for matrix exponentials.
  **freq_unit**: a string with default 'GHz'.
 Can be 'MHz', 'kHz' or 'Hz'
- **forbid_dressed**: A boolean (default is True) to forbid dressed (hamiltonian's eigen vectors) vs bare states in coupled systems
  **file_name**: file name for saving the simulation
  **save**: A boolean (default is True) to save the control ops, intermediate vectors, final unitary every update step
  **data_path**: path for saving the simulation